 Trusts can protect family businesses in several ways:

-By using trusts in succession planning, families can ensure their businesses thrive.
-This supports their financial well-being and legacy for years to come.
+By incorporating trusts into their succession planning, families can ensure their businesses continue to thrive — protecting both their financial well-being and their legacy for generations to come.

 Common Misconceptions About Trusts